zouppen/aoc-2024/log.md

 ## Other logbooks worth reading

-Keep on reading, but I have also used the following sites for group therapy after finishing my daily puzzle.
+Keep on reading, but I just want to say that I have used the following sites for a therapy source after finishing my daily puzzles:

 * [Saaste's AoC blog](https://saaste.net/muuta/ohjelmointi/advent-of-code-2024/) (in Finnish)
 * [Reddit AoC](https://old.reddit.com/r/adventofcode/) solution megathreads